Zombie-220/Fishing/README.md

 - Press the "START" button
 - Make yourself some tea

+**Note**
+do not move the camera too far from the character, two presses of the "I" key is enough.

 ## Application components
 - Main window
 - Settings window (saves all changes to a local database)